Dog Importing Into The United States

 • It is recommended that you begin the import process 30 days before the date of importation to allow all parties to prepare.

-• Your import may be subject to a customs review, inspection, or audit prior to, at the time of, or after the importation.
-Additional fees may be imposed by the Customs for these services.
+• Your import may be subject to a customs review, inspection, or audit prior to, at the time, or after the importation.
+Additional fees may be imposed by the Customs for these services

 • You are required to keep your import records for five years following the date of import and can be audited by Customs at any point during this time.